A sound work for bodies and electronics

 ‘When seemingly stable boundaries (human/artificial, life/death, nature/culture) are displaced by technological innovation, other boundaries are more vigilantly guarded.’

 Through the use of electrical conductive tape, Macindoe has designed a system in which the performance space floor becomes a live audio mixing circuit which can be activated in real-time by the live bodies of the performers.
-Working with a mashup of source materials from sic-fi cinema, SYSTEM ERROR examines our ongoing anxiety and preoccupation with control over/by artificial intelligence.
+Working with a mashup of source materials from sic-fi cinema, System_Error examines our ongoing anxiety and preoccupation with controlling and being controlled by artificial intelligence.

 Supported by Arts House Listening Room residency.